Generation of mechanical cat-like states via optomagnomechanics: Magnomechanical SQUEEZING OF MECHANICAL motion

-In the first step, we aim to squeeze the mechanical motion by driving the magnon with two microwave fields (Fig.~\ref{fig1}(b)).
-Due to the absence of a strong laser driving field to enhance the optomechanical coupling, the effective optomechanical coupling is very weak.
+{In the first step, to simplify the model we consider two flattop microwave pulses~\cite{Jie18a}.
+During the pulse, the driving strength can be assumed constant, which corresponds to a constant Rabi frequency introduced below.
+After a short period $\tau_{\rm sq}$, when the mechanical system evolves into a stationary state with an invariant degree of squeezing, we then switch off the microwave pulses.} Due to the absence of a strong laser driving field to enhance the optomechanical coupling, the effective optomechanical coupling is very weak.
 The optical cavity is essentially decoupled from the driven magnomechanical system.
 Therefore, the tripartite OMM system reduces to an effective two-mode system with the Hamiltonian given by

-which indicates that the magnon mode is driven by two microwave fields at the frequencies $\omega_\pm=\omega_m\pm\omega_b$, and $\Omega_\pm$ denote the associated magnon-drive coupling strength, i.e., the Rabi frequency \cite{JL18}.
+which indicates that the magnon mode is driven by two microwave fields at the frequencies $\omega_\pm=\omega_m\pm\omega_b$, and $\Omega_\pm$ denote the associated magnon-drive coupling strength, i.e., the Rabi frequency. {For a YIG micro bridge, the Rabi frequency is defined as $\Omega=\frac{\sqrt{5}}{4}\gamma\sqrt{N}B_0$~\cite{JL18}, where the gyromagnetic ratio $\gamma/2\pi=28$ GHz/T, the total number of spins $N=\rho V$ with $V$ being the volume of the micro bridge and $\rho=4.22\times10^{27}$m$^{-3}$ being the spin density of the YIG, and $B_0$ is the amplitude of the driving magnetic field.
+The drive amplitude is related to the drive power via $B_0=\sqrt{2\mu_0P_0/(lwc)}$~\cite{QST23}, where $\mu_0$ is the vacuum magnetic permeability, $c$ is the speed of the electromagnetic wave propagating in vacuum, and $l$ and $w$ are the length and width of the micro bridge, which is approximated as a cube for simplicity. }

 Incorporating the dissipation and input noise terms, we obtain the following quantum Langevin equations (QLEs) of the magnomechanical system:

 where $\kappa_m$ and $\kappa_b$ are the dissipation rates of the magnon and mechanical modes, respectively, and $O_{in}$ ($O = m, b$) denote the input noises of the two modes, and their nonzero correlation functions are $\langle O_{in}^{\dagger}(t)O_{in}(t')\rangle=N_O(\omega_O)\delta(t-t')$ and $\langle O_{in}(t)O_{in}^{\dagger}(t')\rangle=\left[N_O(\omega_O)+1 \right]\delta(t-t')$, with $N_O(\omega_O)= \left[ {\rm exp}(\hbar\omega_{O}/k_{B}T) - 1 \right]^{-1}$ being the equilibrium mean thermal magnon/phonon number and $T$ being the bath temperature.